About Curvy Shrine

 Separate from the reading material and resources of Curvy Shrine will be an explorable environment, to be added in the future.
 The idea behind this is to make Curvy Shrine a virtual place in the world and give the reading material an actual location, as well as being a place where womanly curves and the women who own them are showcased in statues, art, and the like.
 It’s really a completely separate experience intended to be a place of and education of and admiration for womanly curves.
 More information will be made available in the future.

 Throughout Curvy Shrine you will encounter emblems such as those shown below.
 Emblems are similar to logos, but are used for smaller things.
-These emblems indicate the topic you are reading or section you are viewing, or the location or area you are visiting.
+These emblems indicate the topic or section you are reading in, or the location or area you are visiting.
 Each emblem currently available is shown below, with below each one a short explanation of the idea behind it.

 This is the emblem for all reading material and resources that belong to the Discrimination topic.

 This emblem shows a curve transitioning into a straight line from top to bottom, which represents what is happening in society today; through the media we are taught that curves need to be lost (as in losing weight) because in their belief every little bit of fat which forms the curve is harmful for the body.
 Society through the media discriminates against curves by teaching women to get a toned (thus flat) body; the curved line becomes a flat line.
 A metaphor which comes to mind is when you look at an electrocardiograph monitor (used in hospitals) when the heart of a person connected to such a device stops beating a flat line (called ‘flatline’) is seen.
-So in a way a flatline represents death, or weaker health, both of which there are numerous reports on cases where women who underwent intensive WLS (Weight Loss Surgery) such as GBP (Gastric Bypass Surgery) died shortly thereafter or experienced deteriorating health.
-The Discrimination emblem symbolizes that transition, where a curve becomes a flatline, and how a perfectly healthy curvy woman destabilizes her health by forcing her body to become flat, or thin.
+So in a way a flatline represents death, or weaker health, both of which there are numerous reports on cases where women who underwent intensive WLS (Weight Loss Surgery) such as GBP (Gastric Bypass Surgery) experienced deteriorating health, and there are even reports of women who died within days after the operation.
+The Discrimination emblem symbolizes that transition, where a curve becomes a flatline, and how a perfectly healthy curvy woman compromises her health by forcing her body to become flat, or thin.
 More on this in the Discrimination topic itself.

 Note: It is not my intention to state that thin women are unhealthy.
 My opinion is that when a larger-sized woman forces her body to become thin, that may be detrimental to her health, just as a thin woman forcing her body to get larger may be detrimental to her health.
 With regards to the latter I am therefore also strongly opposed to the practice known as feederism, which is the forceful adding of food to the body beyond what is needed by it to function for the sole purpose of gaining weight.